 Another groundbreaking feature introduced by Artlist's founders is the universal licensing model.
 Traditional licensing models are often restrictive, limiting the use of a track to specific platforms or types of content.
 Artlist's universal license allows you to use a track anywhere, be it on YouTube, podcasts, or even commercial projects, without worrying about additional fees or legal repercussions.
 This feature has been a game-changer, freeing creators from the shackles of complex licensing agreements.

 Artlist's innovative approach caught the attention of leading camera brands, and they soon formed partnerships to offer bundled subscriptions, providing even more value to their users.
-These collaborations have helped Artlist expand its reach and solidify its position as an industry leader.
+These collaborations have helped Artlist expand its reach and solidify its position as one of the largest stock music websites.

 The founders have always been keen on staying ahead of the curve, continually evolving the platform to meet the needs of their growing user base.
 They introduced a sound effects library, offering the same unlimited, royalty-free access as their music library, further simplifying the content creation process.